 Our founder and CEO, Nicolas Quintairos, grew up in South Florida.
 Growing up around the water between Miami and the Florida Keys, he noticed that over time the local oceans were dying.
 Corals, fish, and mangroves were gradually disappearing.
 So he decided to try to do something about it.
 Nicolas started at Florida State University where he graduated with a Bachelors of Science in Biology and Entrepreneurship.
 He then went on to earn a Master’s degree in Marine Ecosystems and Society from the University of Miami Rosenstiel School of Marine and Atmospheric Sciences.
-Nicolas plans to lead the movement to PLANT THE OCEAN, 1 product and 25 mangroves at a time.
+Nicolas plans to lead the movement to Restore the Tropical Seas, 1 product at a time.

 As we start this project, our founder will be able to use his connections and expertise in the marine world to get impactful conservation projects underway here in the US and abroad.
-Our first endeavor to PLANT THE OCEAN will be in partnership with the Eden Reforestation Projects.
-Through this venture, Twenty5Degrees will donate a portion of each sale in order to plant 25 mangroves for each product sold.
+Our first endeavor to Restore the Tropical Seas will be in partnership with the Eden Reforestation Projects.
+Through this venture, Twenty5Degrees will donate 10% of each sale in order restore mangrove habitats in Haiti.

-What does TWENTY5DEGREES have to do with mangroves?
+What does Twenty5Degrees have to do with Restoring the Tropical Seas?

 Well, glad you asked.
-Most mangrove species grow between the latitudes 25 ֯ N and 25 ֯ S. This also encompasses the tropical zone of the ocean on which most of our conservation projects will be focusing.
+Most mangrove species grow between the latitudes 25 ֯ N and 25 ֯ S. Also, most of the Carribean, where all of our conservation efforts are focused, lies within these two latitudes.
 Finally, we thought it was a cool name!

 Many people ask us, “Why mangroves?”